simonw/geojson-to-sqlite/README.md

 The Datasette documentation includes a section on [how to use it to browse SpatiaLite databases](https://datasette.readthedocs.io/en/stable/spatialite.html).

-The [datasette-leaflet-geojson](https://github.com/simonw/datasette-leaflet-geojson) plugin can be used to visualize columns containing GeoJSON geometries on a [Leaflet](https://leafletjs.com/) map.
+The [datasette-leaflet-geojson](https://datasette.io/plugins/datasette-leaflet-geojson) plugin can be used to visualize columns containing GeoJSON geometries on a [Leaflet](https://leafletjs.com/) map.

 If you are using SpatiaLite you will need to output the geometry as GeoJSON in order for that plugin to work.
 You can do that using the SpaitaLite `AsGeoJSON()` function - something like this:

 ```sql
 select rowid, AsGeoJSON(geometry) from mytable limit 10
 ```

+The [datasette-geojson-map](https://datasette.io/plugins/datasette-geojson-map) is an alternative plugin which will automatically render SpatiaLite geometries as a Leaflet map on the corresponding table page, without needing you to call `AsGeoJSON(geometry)`.